Transport mobility package – current legal status

 The introduction of wide-ranging regulations for the transportation market throughout the European Union is intended to meet several objectives:

-• Ensure safety and better working conditions for drivers,
+• ensure safety and better working conditions for drivers,

 • bring the realities of the transportation market in line with the principles of social justice,

-• Act in the name of sustainable economic development,
+• act in the name of sustainable economic development,

 • take care of the needs of all EU member states and level the playing field.

 Have the initial assumptions been met?
 It’s hard to judge.
 However, it is important to keep in mind that although the mobility package was launched in 2020, the regulations are not expected to receive their final form until 2026 – by which time more and more changes will be gradually introduced.
-Those of January 2023.
-Are currently the most up-to-date.

 Driving time